 Carla E. Brodley, PhD, Dean

-Ben Hescott, PhD, Associate Dean of Students
+Ben Hescott, PhD, Teaching Professor, Associate Dean of Undergraduate Education and Experience

 Christo Wilson, PhD, Associate Professor, Director of Cybersecurity Program

 Computing has transformed the way people work and live, and its applications are limitless.
 Today, an understanding of computing is critical in business, healthcare, science, digital art, and other areas of our information-driven society.
 Computing knowledge and computing technology also contribute to resolving major issues in an increasingly complex world.